What Are Concrete Burns: Causes, Treatment, and Prevention Tips

 What Causes Concrete Burn?

-Concrete burn can be caused by prolonged exposure time to wet concrete, which contains high levels of alkaline substances such as calcium hydroxide.
+Concrete burn is a type of chemical burn caused by prolonged exposure time to wet concrete, which contains high levels of alkaline substances such as calcium hydroxide.
 When these alkaline substances come into contact with the skin, they can cause irritation and chemical burns.
-Prolonged concrete exposure to wet concrete, without proper protection, increases the risk of concrete burns on the skin.

 Factors such as high concrete temperatures, excessive sweating, and wearing wet or damp clothing can exacerbate the severity of concrete burns.
 The pH level of wet concrete plays a significant role in the potential for skin irritation and burns.
 Concrete with a pH level greater than 12 is considered highly alkaline and poses a greater risk of burn upon contact with the skin.